 The below chart lists the annual HSA contribution limits, the HDHP minimum annual deductible, and the out-of-pocket maximum for 2023:

 Note: Catch-up contributions can be made at any time in the year the participant turns 55.

 HSAs and HRAs

-Employees don’t contribute any of their own money to the HRA and employers only pay out when an expense is incurred up to the defined allowance amount.
+Employees don’t contribute any of their own money to the HRA—employers will reimburse their employee for the full amount of an incurred expense up to the defined allowance amount.
 HRAs also stay with the employer when an employee leaves instead of going with the employee and never expiring.

-But you now may ask, “Can I have an HRA and an HSA at the same time?”
-The answer is yes!
-You can boost your HSA and provide more value to your employees by offering it with an HRA.
-However, there are specific rules that have to be followed in order to use both at the same time.
+You can boost your HSA and give your employees flexible spending options by combining it with an HRA.
+However, there are specific rules that have to be followed to use both at the same time.

-Similarly, an individual coverage HRA (ICHRA) can be compatible with an HSA, but only if you have individual insurance not purchased through an exchange plus the ICHRA can only reimburse premiums and not medical expenses, though employees can fund the HSA simultaneously.
+Similarly, an individual coverage HRA (ICHRA) can be compatible with an HSA, but only if you have individual insurance not purchased through an exchange.
+Additionally, the ICHRA can only reimburse health insurance premiums, not medical expenses, though employees can fund the HSA simultaneously.

-HSAs are an increasingly popular choice for people looking to manage the rising cost of group health insurance.
-If you are enrolled in an HDHP, the tax advantages of an HSA and the ability to roll over unspent money from year to year are attractive.
-But an even more complete option could be merging your HSA with an HRA.
+HSAs are an increasingly popular choice for employers looking to add value to a group health insurance plan.
+If you offer a high-deductible plan, the tax advantages of an HSA and the ability to roll over unspent money from year to year are attractive.
+But an even more complete option could be merging an HSA with an HRA.

-While HRAs and HSAs both help keep the costs of healthcare low, they work very differently.
+While HRAs and HSAs both help keep medical care costs low, they work very differently.
 If you have questions about aligning your HSA with an HRA, PeopleKeep can help!
-Simply schedule a call and we’ll get you started.
+Simply schedule a call, and we’ll get you started.